 And what happened after that?

-I wanted to do something with media after school, which was pretty much just before the first ".com bubble".
-I took a diversion via design and then came to programming.
-I just wanted to be able to do everything my projects independently.
+I wanted to do something with media after school, that was pretty much just before the first ".com bubble".
+I took a detour via design and then came to programming.
+I just wanted to be able to do everything to independently.